nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 * Creates a meeting with the provided meeting name
 * All the fields must be provided
 * Date is in the YYYY-MM-dd format and time is in the HH:mm format
-* There can be multiple members separated by a ",".
+* There can be multiple members separated by a ","
+* Members added need to be contacts that are already existing in the address book

 Examples:
 *  `meeting add n/CS2103 weekly meeting d/2020-09-20 t/10:00 m/Jay, Roy, Jerryl, Yeeloon, Ekam`